teald/porchlight/paper.md

 beyond the standard CPython library.

-`porchlight` does not add considerable overhead to execution, assuming functional definitions are not disturbingly long.
+`porchlight` does not add considerable overhead to execution, assuming functional definitions are not disturbingly long (many, many thousands of lines).
 The frequency of tests being executed between model runs is something to consider when using `porchlight` with physical checks.
 For example, if I check `temperature` to ensure the value is always positive, that check will occur whenever `temperature` is modified by a function or returned.
 This is left to the users' needs and preferences.

+## Efficacy as an API

+`porchlight` aims to provide an out-of-the-box API when used for coupling or to wrap a single model.
+This can be beneficial for restricting modification of program-critical components by an end-user.
+Suppose I have a model,

 ## Side Effects